From Green Function to Quantum Field: 3. Gaussian fields (from to a full field theory)

 [The expectation value of (11) follows immediately from the calculation just above, but to derive it as relation among operators requires a separate proof.
 Notice also that we have not written the right hand side of (11) as $i\Delta^{xy}$.
 We could have done so, but in the present development, that would count as the definition of $\Delta$, not a relation between $W$ and some independently defined object.]

 \PROBLEM\ Equation (11) can also be written as \ $\fihat\wedge\fihat=W-\bar{W}$, where $a\wedge b \ideq a\tensor b - b\tensor a$.
 Prove it in this form, with the aid of (8) and (9).

 In (10), we have written a real (selfadjoint) operator $\fihat$ in terms of complex operators $\ahat$ and complex vectors $w$.
-One can also work exclusively with real operators $\qhat$ and $\phat$, and real vectors $u$ and $v$ for which
+One could also work exclusively with real operators $\qhat$ and $\phat$ for which $[\qhat,\phat]=i$, and real vectors $u$ and $v$ for which